aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

   replace total_bill = total_bill - 2
   generate new_bill  = total_bill / 2

-In GAUSS, these operations are performed using operators, with no additional command required.
+In GAUSS, these operations are performed using operators.
 For example, GAUSS uses:

 * The  ``-`` operator to subtract values.
 * The ``/`` operator to divide values.
 * The ``=`` to assign the new values to a storage location.
+* The ``~`` to add new columns to a matrix or dataframe.

 ::

   // Subtract 2 from all observations of the
-  // variable ''total_bill' in the 'tips2' dataframe
+  // variable 'total_bill' in the 'tips2' dataframe
   tips2[., "total_bill"] = tips2[., "total_bill"] - 2;

   // Divide all observations of the variable